 In studies of PCOS patients undergoing IVF, pretreatment with 4 grams of myo-inositol with 800 mcg daily of folic acid resulted in less total FSH used for stimulation.
 Pregnancy rates may be improved (this is a trend, but not statistically significance).

-Myo-inositol and Pregnancy
+Myo-inositol and pregnancy

 A recent Italian study just published reports a 66 percent reduction in the incidence of gestational diabetes in obese women (BMI 30 or >) who took myo-inositol (2 grams myo-inositol + 200 mcg folic acid twice daily).
-The myo-inositol supplementation was started in the first trimester and continued until delivery.
+The supplementation was started in the first trimester and continued until delivery.
 The authors propose that the reduction was due to improved insulin sensitivity.